Electoral district of Northern Tablelands: History

 Torbay was comfortably reelected in 2003, 2007, and 2011, each time taking well over 60 percent of the two-party vote and easily winning enough primary votes to retain the seat outright.
 He served as Speaker of the New South Wales Legislative Assembly from 2007 to 2011, during what proved to be the final term of Labor's 16-year run in government.
 He was the first independent to hold that post since 1917.
 As a measure of his popularity, he suffered a swing of nearly 11 percent in 2011 amid the massive Coalition wave that swept through NSW, but still retained his seat with a comfortable majority of 19.2 percent.
+He actually won 63 percent of the primary vote, more than enough to win another term outright.

 Torbay was forced out of politics in 2013 amid a corruption investigation.
 At the ensuing by-election, Adam Marshall easily reclaimed the seat for the Nationals.
-This was not considered an upset; the Nationals would have won it two years earlier with a majority of 26.1 percent in a "traditional" two-party matchup with Labor.
-Marshall has held the seat without serious difficulty since, and now sits on a majority of 32.8 percent, the safest in the state.
+This was not considered an upset, as Northern Tablelands had been a comfortably safe National seat in "traditional" two-party matchups with Labor for most of Torbay's tenure.
+The Nationals would have won it two years earlier with a majority of 26.1 percent in a "traditional" two-party matchup with Labor.
+Marshall held the seat without serious difficulty until his resignation in 2024, usually winning well over 60 percent of the primary vote.
+Even as the Coalition lost government in 2022, he retained the seat with a two-candidate majority of 33.8 percent, the safest in the state.
+Brendan Moylan easily retained the seat for the Nationals at the ensuing by-election.

 From 1999, Northern Tablelands covered 30,546 km2, including the uplands of northern New South Wales.
 It centred on the university city of Armidale; other towns included in the electorate are Inverell, Glen Innes, Tenterfield and Uralla.
 The northern boundary of the electorate is the Queensland border.
 At the 2003 election, there were 42,886 enrolled voters.

 In 2007, the low level of population growth in the electorate led to Northern Tablelands being expanded, both to the west to take in Warialda and Bingara and to the south to take in Walcha and Nowendoc, increasing its area to 44,674 km2.